rstojnic/lazydata/README.md

     usage: my_script.py

 ```

+If you modify `my_big_data.csv` and re-run the script, this will add another entry to the `freezer.yml` file with the updated hash of the data file.
+I.e. data files are automatically versioned.
+If you don't want to keep past versions, simply remove them from the yml file.

 And you are done!
 This data file is now linked to your repository.

 ### Sharing your frozen files